daltonbr/2DTilemap/README.md

 To add a collider to a tilemap, select the Tilemap that you want to put a collider (normally is a child of a **Grid** in your Hierarchy), then add a `TilemapCollider2D`, and then a `CompositeCollider2D`.
 In the first one select `Used by Composite`

 Optionally select `Generation Type: Synchronous` (in the CompositeCollider2D).
 The Collider will 'regenerate' itself, if you remove it.

+### Cinemachine

+Add a `Cinemachine` -> `Create 2D Camera`

+Select the Soft and Hard Zones in Game Screen.

+`Add Extensions` (at bottom of the Cinemachine Virtual Camera) -> `Cinemachine Confiner` Then add a CompositeCollider2D or a PolygonCollider2D to your Background object and then use this collider as a `Bounding Shape 2D` for our Confiner.